Actuarial-Control-Cycle-T1-2024/sample-page/README.md

 #### Website Guide
 ---
 >The report can be found in report.pdf file which contains the main concept that we proposed and all the associated risks and analysis.
+>
 >The code we used can be Life_insurance.py which included the main technicals that was used.
+>
->The contains how the mortality decrement was calculated based on our assumptions
+>The contains how the mortality decrement was calculated based on our assumptions.
+>
->All other .csv and .zip files are used as input dataset
+>All other .csv and .zip files are used as input dataset.

 Please send us email if there is any confusion in understanding the report content or running the codes.
 ![](Actuarial.gif)